Combinatorial metaplexes and centrality indices for identifying higher-order interactions: Conclusion

 \section{Conclusion}

-In this work, we introduce the combinatorial metaplex as a mathematical framework for modelling higher-order systems in which interaction structure and intrinsic unit properties are intrinsically coupled.
-In contrast to classical simplicial-complex-based models, where higher-order simplices arise solely from inclusion relations, the combinatorial metaplex integrates vertex-level intrinsic properties directly into the realisation of higher-dimensional interactions.
-The resulting structure preserves the combinatorial rigour of simplicial modelling while incorporating discrete intrinsic attributes of the constituent units.
+In this work, we introduce the combinatorial metaplex as a mathematical framework for modelling higher-order networks, in which interaction structure and intrinsic unit properties are coupled.
+In contrast to classical clique complex-based models, where HoIs included solely from inclusion relations, the combinatorial metaplex couples vertex-level intrinsic properties directly into the inclusion of HoIs.

-A central contribution of the paper is the formal construction of the concentration map.
-Beginning with a vertex-level concentration assignment, we provide a constructive extension to all simplices that is compatible with the simplicial incidence structure.
-In particular, we prove that the total concentration of vertices equals the total concentration of facets, establishing a hierarchical conservation principle.
-This construction clarifies how vertex-level quantities propagate across dimensions and determine the strength and admissibility of higher-order interactions.

-Within this framework, higher-order simplices are realised only when their aggregated boundary concentration exceeds a prescribed threshold.
-This criterion enables the identification of concentration-supported higher-order interactions during reconstruction, distinguishing them from simplices that would arise solely through combinatorial closure, as in clique-based constructions.

-Building on the induced concentration structure, we define facet-mediated adjacency for non-facet simplices and introduce corresponding degree, closeness, and harmonic centrality indices.
-These measures respect the simplicial organisation while incorporating concentration-driven coupling.
-The associated one-parameter family of adjacency relations interpolates between purely structural connectivity and concentration-induced interaction.

-The combinatorial metaplex therefore provides a unified setting in which interaction topology and intrinsic vertex properties jointly determine higher-order organisation.
-It may be viewed as a structurally constrained subclass of weighted simplicial complexes characterised by vertex-induced propagation and hierarchical conservation across dimensions.
-This constraint distinguishes it from arbitrary simplex-level weight assignments and ensures coherence between local intrinsic properties and global higher-order structure.

-The framework has been developed in a purely theoretical setting.
-Extending it to empirical datasets and application domains constitutes a natural direction for future research.